SwaroopGiri/AWS-SAP-C02-Notes/README.md

 	ECS Fargate
 	App Runner (Comes with lot of limitations)

+ECS and EKS can run on AWS Wavelength, Fargate, EC2, Outposts and local zones

+Fargate is a compute layer for containerized workloads, it handles scaling, security and server management.
+It integrates with Cloudwatch and container insights.

+## App Runner

 App Runner is designed exclusively for synchronous http applications which handles request/response type traffic.
 It supports public and private endpoints. i.e you can have internal or public facing application.
 It scales to zero when not used and hence is great for pocs or side projects.
 App Runner can get expensive at scale!

-App Runner is a region scoped service so another app runner needs to be setup during cross region deployment ECS and EKS can run on AWS Wavelength, Fargate, EC2, Outposts and local zones Fargate is a compute layer for containerized workloads, it handles scaling, security and server management.
-It integrates with Cloudwatch and container insights.
+App Runner is a region scoped service so another app runner needs to be setup during cross region deployment

+## AWS Wavelength

 AWS Wavelength is 5G optimized edge compute solution

-AWS Batch in the back end, runs jobs using ECS, EKS, or Fargate (Batch tasks need to have correct IAM Role).
-Batch Managed Compute Environment: You can select an option of running jobs on On-Demand Instances or spot instances to reduce costs. - in VPC
-AWS Batch Multi Node Mode is good for large scale HPC Leverage multiple EC2 instances at same time, good for tightly coupled workflow where multiple instances need to be active at same time.
-1 main node and many child node, doesn't work with spot instances for now.
-Works even better with EC2 cluster placement group
+Wavelength is used to give ultra low latency to applications through 5G networks by deploying applications on 5G edge networks

+The edge networks are wavelength zones and those can be linked with aws region

+## AWS QuickSight

 QuickSight is serverless pay per use service.
-Mainly used for Business Intelligence It uses SPICE in memory cache and AutoGraph supplies best fit graphs for given set of data Accessible from web browsers or mobile applications Creates hybrid datasets from multiple sources
+Mainly used for Business Intelligence

+It uses SPICE in memory cache and AutoGraph supplies best fit graphs for given set of data

+Accessible from web browsers or mobile applications

+Creates hybrid datasets from multiple sources

-Can leverage ML for NLP queries and automated insights Supports a number of third party data sources
+Can leverage ML for NLP queries and automated insights

+Supports a number of third party data sources

 Also supports aws services which are supported by aws glue

+SPICE is an in-memory computation engine which works only with data imported into QuickSight

+QuickSight has users and groups only available in QuickSight and this is not IAM

+A Dashboard is a read-only snapshot of an analysis that you can share, it preserves configuration of analysis

+A dashboard can be shared with users and groups in quicksight

+## AWS OpenSearch

 ElasticSearch is now OpenSearch: It is mostly a search engine/analytics tool and an open source alternative to AWS services.
 It is not serverless and runs inside a VPC

 Sometimes referred to as ELK Stack

-OpenSearch is an open source fork of ElasticSearch used for log search and analytics Not serverless, needs to run on servers.
-Must specify instance types, multi-AZ, etc Once OpenSearch has access to your logs, it can visualize, search, and analyze data in real time Allows more advanced querying at cheaper cost than cloudwatch and also provides indexing capabilities If we have Many accounts delivering messages, logs, configs or documents to a centralized account.
-Using opensearch on that account is a good idea.
+OpenSearch is an open source fork of ElasticSearch used for log search and analytics

+Not serverless, needs to run on servers.
+Must specify instance types, multi-AZ, etc

+Once OpenSearch has access to your logs, it can visualize, search, and analyze data in real time

+Allows more advanced querying at cheaper cost than cloudwatch and also provides indexing capabilities

+If we have Many accounts delivering messages, logs, configs or documents to a centralized account.
+Using opensearch on that account is a good idea

-Opensearch can be used to create a search function for your application using AWS CDK Opensearch can be used with QuickSight for analytics Want to migrate kibana or elasticsearch, use opensearch OpenSearch Service allows you to store and search the semi-structured JSON data.
-It also has tools to create dashboards and visualizations.
+Opensearch can be used to create a search function for your application using AWS CDK

+Opensearch can be used with QuickSight for analytics

+Want to migrate kibana or elasticsearch, use opensearch

+OpenSearch Service allows you to store and search the semi-structured JSON data.
+It also has tools to create dashboards and visualizations

-Cloudformation StackSets can assume execution role in member accounts and deploy stacks and identical rules across all accounts and regions
+## AWS Control Tower

-AWS Control Tower uses cloudformation stacksets behind the scenes AWS Control tower is an easy way to setup and govern compliant multi-account aws environment and it runs on top of aws organizations.
+AWS Control Tower uses cloudformation stacksets behind the scenes

+AWS Control tower is an easy way to setup and govern compliant multi-account aws environment and it runs on top of aws organizations

-It automatically sets up aws organizations to organize accounts and implement SCPs AWS Control Tower can be used to set up and manage multiple AWS accounts.
-However, it will not automatically provision IAM permissions for all member accounts.
+It automatically sets up aws organizations to organize accounts and implement SCPs

+AWS Control Tower can be used to set up and manage multiple AWS accounts.
+However, it will not automatically provision IAM permissions for all member accounts

 AWS Control Tower - Account Factory
-Automates account provisioning and deployments.
+* Automates account provisioning and deployments.
 Enables to create pre-approved baselines and configs for aws accounts

 AWS Control Tower - Guardrails
-Provides ongoing governance for your control tower environment
-	Preventive - uses SCPs
+* Provides ongoing governance for your control tower environment Preventive - uses SCPs
 	Detective - uses AWS Config

-AWS Service Catalog is used to Create and govern a curated list of aws products to allow users to provision resources without having full access to those resources
-These Portfolios of approved products can be shared across accounts or organization

-IoT Landscape
+## IoT Landscape
 Device Connection
-		AWS IoT Core
+* AWS IoT Core
-		AWS IoT 1-Click
+* AWS IoT 1-Click
-		AWS IoT Events
+* AWS IoT Events
-		AWS IoT Greengrass
+* AWS IoT Greengrass
-		AWS IoT Things Graph
+* AWS IoT Things Graph
 Device Management
-		AWS IoT Device Management
+* AWS IoT Device Management
-		AWS IoT Device Defender
+* AWS IoT Device Defender
 Analytics and Visibility
-		AWS IoT Analytics
+* AWS IoT Analytics
-		AWS IoT Sitewise
+* AWS IoT Sitewise

-AWS IoT Core lets you connect billions of IoT devices and route trillions of messages to AWS services without managing infrastructure.
+AWS IoT Core lets you connect billions of IoT devices and route trillions of messages to AWS services without managing infrastructure

-AWS IoT Core often uses MQTT (Message queuing Telemetry Transport) Protocol to transfer messages between IoT devices You can chose between these communication protocols.
-MQTT, HTTPS, MQTT over WSS, and LoRaWAN Ingest/Publish messages to and from IoT devices
+AWS IoT Core often uses MQTT (Message queuing Telemetry Transport) Protocol to transfer messages between IoT devices

+You can chose between these communication protocols.
+MQTT, HTTPS, MQTT over WSS, and LoRaWAN

+Ingest/Publish messages to and from IoT devices

 Enable connection to and from AWS Services like S3, Lambda, etc

-AWS IoT Events triggers alerts when events occur Monitor sensor data from your IoT device and trigger events
+AWS IoT Events triggers alerts when events occur

+Monitor sensor data from your IoT device and trigger events

-AWS IoT 1-click can directly trigger lambda with 1-click compatible IoT devices Compatible devices are preprovisioned with certificates for secure access Can be used to manage and group 1-click devices
+AWS IoT 1-click can directly trigger lambda with 1-click compatible IoT devices

+Compatible devices are preprovisioned with certificates for secure access

+Can be used to manage and group 1-click devices

-AWS IoT Things Graphs Allows you to design low code logical workflows for your IoT devices Similar to Step Functions for IoT devices
+AWS IoT Things Graphs Allows you to design low code logical workflows for your IoT devices

+Similar to Step Functions for IoT devices

 IoT device management is a device registry used to manage IoT devices at scale and can be used to send OTA updates to devices